Understanding the Swiss Business Visa Landscape

 3. Business Justification Documents:

 This is where your application gains strength.
-Generic letters won't suffice—Swiss authorities want specificity:
+Generic letters will not suffice—Swiss authorities want specificity:

 - Invitation letter from Swiss business partner: Must include company registration details, exact meeting dates, business relationship description, and confirmation of financial responsibility (if applicable)